cutbox/CutBox/README.md

 There's a Gitter channel if you have problems getting up and running (https://gitter.im/CutBox)

+# Thank You...

+CutBox has contributions from Carlos Enumo, Dávid Geréb, Denis Stanishevskiy, with support from Adam Johnson.

+Thanks for you contriubutions and continued support.

 # Licence

 > CutBox is free software: you can redistribute it and/or modify